FredHutch/diy-cromwell-server/README.md

 If you use the R package, when you use the `cromwellCreate` function it will return the necessary information for using the API via a browser AND will automatically set your `CROMWELLURL` environment variable to the correct location for the remaining job submission and management functions in the R package.
 Then you can skip step 6 and do not have to ever connect to `rhino` unless you want to.

 6. For using the API (via a browser, some other method of submission): On `rhino` type: `squeue -u username` to find the list of jobs you have running.
-Note the node name (such as `gizmoj30`) that your server job was assigned to.
-When you go your browser, you can go to `http://gizmoj30:2020` ("2020" or whatever the webservice port you chose) to use the Swagger UI to submit workflows.
+Note the node name (such as `gizmok30`) that your server job was assigned to.
+When you go your browser, you can go to `http://gizmok30:2020` ("2020" or whatever the webservice port you chose) to use the Swagger UI to submit workflows.
+This node host and port also is what you use to submit and monitor workflows with the Shiny app at [cromwellapp.fredhutch.org](https://cromwellapp.fredhutch.org/) where it says "Current Cromwell host:port", you put `gizmok30:2020`.

 7. See our [Test Workflow folder](https://github.com/FredHutch/diy-cromwell-server/tree/master/testWorkflows) once your server is up and run through the tests specified in the markdown there.